space-wizards/docs/src/en/community/admin/admin-policy.md

 Events overall should not be something that occur every round.
 Log what events you've done in Discord (just when & what, and no need to log very minor stuff), and try not to overwhelm players.
 That said, a lot of lenience is given towards what kinds of events can be run.

 #### 2.6 **Do not interfere unless you are needed.**
-If it looks like the situation will be able to resolve itself, or escalated naturally; and nothing actually actionable has happened, then there is no reason to interfere. **Reminder: The official servers are LRP, outside of Salamander.**
+If it looks like the situation will be able to resolve itself, or escalated naturally; and nothing actually actionable has happened, then there is no reason to interfere.
 #### 2.7 **Check with other admins before enacting bans outside of guidelines.**
-Bans and ban appeals are covered by the [Banning Policy](./wizards-den-banning-policy.md).
+Bans and ban appeals are covered by the [Banning Policy](./banning-policy.md).
 Administrators who place bans outside of the guidelines are required to be able to justify the decision to the admin team.
 #### 2.8 **Use notes as consideration for punishment, and give notes frequently**
 If a player is AHelped for some behavior, but this behavior skirts the rules and is not explicitly bannable, you should always give them a note for it.
 When handling AHelps, you should always check their notes before interrogation or applying punishment.
 If a user is noted to have been skirting the rules multiple times previously in their notes, you may apply a ban for this behavior.